programminghistorian/jekyll/lessons/editing-audio-with-audacity.md

 ##Module Goals

 In this lesson you will learn how to use *[Audacity](http://audacityteam.org/)* to load, record, edit, mix, and export audio files.
 Sound editing platforms are often expensive and offer extensive capabilities that can be overwhelming to the first-time user, but *Audacity* is a free and open source alternative that offers powerful capabilities for sound editing with a low barrier for entry.
 For this lesson we will work with two audio files: a recording of [Bach's Goldberg Variations](https://musopen.org/music/download/6270/) available from *[Musopen](https://musopen.org/)* and another recording of your own voice that will be made in the course of the lesson.
-By the end of it you will have mixed these two files together into a podcast.
+By the end of it you will have mixed these two files together into a short podcast.

 ##Working in Audacity

 *Audacity* is available for download on [the project site](http://audacityteam.org/).
 Download the program and doubleclick to install.
-To begin, open the Bach recording mentioned above by using the File menu to open the downloaded audio file.
-The interface will change to reflect the loaded data, which will be loaded like this:
+To begin, open the Bach recording mentioned above by using the File menu.
+The interface will change to reflect the loaded data:

 {% include figure.html src="../images/editing-audio-with-audacity-1.png" caption="Bach waveform in Audacity" %}